census-instrumentation/opencensus-go/README.md

 Configure the default interval between reports of collected data.
 This is a system wide interval and impacts all views.
 The default interval duration is 10 seconds.
-Trying to set an interval with a duration less than a certain minimum (maybe 1s) should have no effect.

 [embedmd]:# (stats.go reportingPeriod)
 ```go